CliMA/ClimateMachine.jl/docs/src/Theory/Numerics/MPP.md

 ## Limitations

- - The MPP algorithm is only tested with LSRK explicit timesteppers.

  - Positivity is ensured only at the last RK stage.

+ - The MPP algorithm is implemented with LSRK explicit timestepper.
+   Adding it to a different timestepper, would require coding FV scheme to work in tandem with it.

- - This approach could potentailly be extended to offer a local limiter, along the lines of limiters for finite volume schemes in [Smolarkiewicz\_1989](https://journals.ametsoc.org/mwr/article/117/11/2626/64201/Comment-on-A-Positive-Definite-Advection-Scheme).
+ - This approach could potentially be extended to offer a local limiter, along the lines of limiters for finite volume schemes in [Smolarkiewicz\_1989](https://journals.ametsoc.org/mwr/article/117/11/2626/64201/Comment-on-A-Positive-Definite-Advection-Scheme).
    Such application for DG is not described in the literature.